bright/new-www/_posts/2017-10-13-clear-database-in-spring-boot-tests.md

 In tests involving a database I reset its state **before each** test using plain old SQL.
 This makes the test code less dependent on how a transaction is scoped inside production code.
 Furthermore, one can easily review the values saved **after a test failure**.
 It turns out it is easy to write a JUnit `@Rule` or [`BeforeEachCallback`](http://junit.org/junit5/docs/5.0.1/api/org/junit/jupiter/api/extension/BeforeEachCallback.html) that will remove all rows from all tables.
 Moreover, we can do so without hard coding table names which would increase maintenance cost.

-Let's start with defining a `@Rule` that will be called before each test:
+Let's start with defining a `@Rule` in Kotlin in that will be called before each test:

 ```kotlin
 import org.junit.rules.ExternalResource